G-Shock: Models

-In 2016, Casio released the GWN-Q1000 Gulfmaster which was first G-Shock to incorporate quad sensors (pressure sensor, temperature sensor, depth sensor and direction sensor).
+In 2016, Casio released the GWN-Q1000 Gulfmaster, which was the first G-Shock to incorporate quad sensors (pressure sensor, temperature sensor, depth sensor and direction sensor).
 It was also the first G-Shock to feature horizontal calibration which allowed the compass to be operated while the watch is being worn by the user on the wrist.
 In addition to that, Casio offered every function offered on G-Shock models till date.
 The GWN-Q1000 is the only analog G-Shock to feature a depth sensor as well as the first G-Shock to have carbon reinforced polymer construction for the case.

-In September 2018, to mark the 35th anniversary of G-Shock, Casio released a collection of four clear model of G-Shock watches called "The Glacier Gold" collection.

 In late 2018, Casio introduced the newest addition to the G-Shock Rangeman series of models.
 The GPR-B1000 is a GPS centred model, which can use the GPS receiver to maintain the exact time, down to the second.
 This model also has triple sensors (altimeter, barometer and compass) as well as a backtracking function which allows the user to return to the same point from where he started the journey by the use of a map, a function which was previously exclusive for Casio's ProTrek line of watches.
 The watch also features Bluetooth connectivity which allows it to connect to a smartphone via an app and allows it to upload log data in the phone, download map information from the phone and also synchronise itself with the phone in order to keep perfect time.
 The watch comes without a replaceable battery.
 The battery is either charged by solar cells present on the face of the watch (called Tough Solar by Casio) or via a wireless charger supplied with the watch, a first for a Casio watch.

 In 2019, Casio released the GA-2100 which took design inspiration from the original DW-5000C but now incorporated an analog-digital display.
 Due to the octagonal bezel shape bearing a strong resemblance to the Audemars Piguet Royal Oak, the watch was nick-named "CasiOak" by fans.
 The use of the carbon reinforced plastic in the watch case allowed the watch to have a thickness of 11.8 mm, making it the thinnest G-Shock available as well as the lightest analog digital model with a weight of 51 grams.
 The aforementioned characteristics allowed the model to achieve increased popularity among collectors.
 A solar powered model with Bluetooth time reception capabilities called the GA-B2100 was released in 2022.
+The 2100 series of G-Shock would later go on to span a full metal variation, called the GM-B2100 in 2022.
+An MRG variation based on the design called the MRG-B2100 was introduced in 2024.